edubart/nelua-lang/docs/pages/overview.md

 ### Generic code via the preprocessor

-Using macros its possible to create generic code:
+Using macros it is possible to create generic code:

 ```nelua
 ## function Point(PointT, T)